alphagov/govuk-design-system/src/get-started/index.md

 ### Which design system to use

-1. Services hosted on `service.gov.uk` will use the GOV.UK Design System as a requirement from the [GOV.UK Service Manual](https://www.gov.uk/service-manual/design/making-your-service-look-like-govuk).
+1. Services hosted on `service.gov.uk` will use the GOV.UK Design System.
+This is a requirement from the [GOV.UK Service Manual](https://www.gov.uk/service-manual/design/making-your-service-look-like-govuk).
 2. New services not on `.gov.uk` will use the HM Land Registry Design System.
 This is required as part of the HM Land Registry platform development standards.
 3. Existing services not on `.gov.uk` will aim to adapt to use the HM Land Registry Design System.